haoyunLi/Bin2Cell_Validation/README.md

 conda activate smurf
 python -m pip install --upgrade pip

-# Choose the build that matches your hardware:
-# For GPU support (recommended):
-pip install "pysmurf[full]"

-# OR for CPU-only:
-# pip install pysmurf
+# Install all dependencies from requirements file

-# Then install all dependencies with exact versions to avoid compatibility issues
+# This includes pysmurf 1.0.3 and all required packages with tested versions
 pip install -r smurf_requirements.txt
 ```

 This will install:
-- pysmurf 1.0.3 (with full GPU support if using [full] option)
+- pysmurf 1.0.3 (with GPU support)
 - numpy 1.26.4 (NumPy 2.x causes StarDist import errors)
 - tensorflow 2.20.0
 - torch 2.8.0
 - stardist 0.9.1
+- igraph 0.11.9 with texttable 1.7.0 (required dependency)
 - All other required packages with tested versions

 **Known Issue:** If you install SMURF manually without using `smurf_requirements.txt`, you may encounter NumPy 2.x compatibility errors: